colin6756/gwas-gene-discovery/README.md

   -p P        integer value of logP threshold (-log10 of pvalue) for SNPs.
 Default value is 6 -l L        a plain text file containing a list of phenotypes the genes are suspected to be causative or has strong influence on
-  -d D        distance of the base-pair window around SNP for which genes are returned
+  -d D        distance of the base-pair window around SNP for which genes are returned -sp SP      species
  ```
 The usage of the script is as following
 ```
-Python map_snp_togene_vEN.py -f [spreadsheet of GWAS result] -p [logPthreshold] -d [Distance] -l [Keyword list]
+Python map_snp_togene_vEN.py -f [spreadsheet of GWAS result] -p [logPthreshold] -d [Distance] -l [Keyword list] -sp [species]
 ```
-The **mandatory argument** is a spreadsheet containing the results of GWAS analysis, the fields of spreadsheet should be arranged in the order below:
+The **mandatory argument** are:
+* A spreadsheet containing the results of GWAS analysis, the fields of spreadsheet should be arranged in the order below:
 SNP | Chromosome | Position | P.value | maf | nobs | Rsquare.of.Model.without.SNP | Rsquare.of.Model.with.SNP | FDR_Adjusted_P-values
+* species: The species of organism population of the GWAS.
+The taxonomy however, must be consistent with Ensembl's rest server.
+Please check the file specieslist.txt in the repository for correct taxonomy of species to input.

 The **optional arguments** are:
 * logPthreshold: -log10 of pvalue.
 It is used to extract SNPs with a significant statistic association to phenotype divisions in GWAS.